 The ability to swap silicone tips helps to get the sizing and comfort right, although these won't be right for everyone and will need a poke back in occasionally when really going for the burn in a high intensity training session.

 The sweat and water resistance should provide ample protection for even the sweatiest of rides.
-However I would err on the side of caution if heading out in a down pour, especially given the cost of a having to buy a replacement pair.
+However I would err on the side of caution if heading out in a downpour, especially given the cost of having to buy a replacement pair.